 Historically, it hosted the ‘Corrida de Toros à Corda’, a popular annual event that attracted locals and tourists.
 Participants guided bulls through the streets by rope during the festival, creating an exciting atmosphere.

 Although they phased out the tradition for safety and animal welfare, it remains a key part of Terceira’s cultural history.
-Today, Pico dos Frades is a significant natural and cultural landmark, showcasing the island’s unique heritage.
+Today, Pico dos Frades is a significant natural and artistic landmark, showcasing the island’s unique heritage.

 Gruta do Natal